 Luminaries of the jewellery world, personalities, celebrities, friends and clients as well as high net-worth clients of the jewellery brands.
 As well as notable names from the worlds of art, theatre, film, music, fashion and business.

 Media: The media partner is British Vogue.
-The Event organisers are Charlotte Wolseley Brinton and PR Gillian McVey who contributed to putting the Serpentine Summer Party on the map as one of the biggest dates of the London season.
 There will be a blitz of press and social media attention – aiming for coverage similar to London Fashion Week.

 Profits from the evening – barring expenses – are being donated to the Prince’s Trust.
 The Leopards are working with The Prince’s Trust to create an apprenticeship programme for young craftspeople as well as a competition to design a piece of jewellery – which will be made and sold in The Leopard’s store with proceeds going to The Prince’s Trust.